skihappy/treenity/src/logicEngine/readme.md

 And how do we define types?
 By rejecting anything thats not the type.
 Whats left is it.
 Its a fuzzy concept, definition by exclusion.
 The engine of that is assert function.
 So, every time you crate a stereotype, an assertion, you are creating a particle.
 In human world its called a mem.
 A profile of a human, like a selfless dogooder, is a particle, a human particle of kindness.
-When its composed with another type, a hippy chic, it becomes a graviton that glues us all into us.
+When its refined by another type, a hippy chic, it becomes a graviton that glues us all into a rainbow tribe.